webcamoid/webcamoid/README.md

 * Custom controls for each webcam.
 * Popup applet support (you can embed Webcamoid in the panel).
 * Add funny effects to the webcam (requires GStreamer plugins).
+* Effects with live previews.
 * Translated to many languages.
 * Stand alone installation mode (use it as a normal program).
+* Use custom network and local files as capture devices.
+* Capture from desktop.

 ## Installing ##